uddeshya98/node-weather-website/README.md

 # Weather App
-A website that allows user to enter a location/address and returns the current weather forecast for the same.
+A website that allows users to enter a location/address and returns the current weather forecast for the same.